 5. Setup Landing Pages and Calls to Action

-Setting up Calls to Action (CTAs) on your blog, website, etc., will forward customers to landing pages.
+Setting up Calls to Action (CTAs) on your blog, website, etc., will forward customers to landing page.
+A great way to attract good leads.
 These landing pages will usually offer something for free in exchange for their email.
 This can be something as simple as a 5% off discount code or as complex as a 100 page eBook.
 Just keep in mind that the download item should be relevant to your demographic.
 If you are targeting engineers, perhaps giving away a free calculation formula in an Excel sheet is appropriate.
 Or to use the makeup example, perhaps they get a free sample.
 It all depends on what your buyer personas want and what will drive them to fill out the form.

 While this may seem like a lot of work, it is not as bad as it may seem once you get a process in place.
-It may even be a good idea to hire an agency to handle your inbound marketing or even help coach you until you can handle the lead generation on you own.
+It may even be a good idea to hire an agency to handle your inbound marketing or even help coach you until you can attract good leads and handle the lead generation on you own.